rads/csp.js/README.md

 Much thanks to the [contributors of core.async](https://github.com/clojure/core.async/graphs/contributors).
 Most of this library is a direct translation of core.async's Clojure code to JavaScript.

-## Usage

-CSP.js requires ES6 generators, which are not supported in browsers or in Node 0.10.x or below.
-Firefox has built-in support only for an old version of generators which are not compatible with CSP.js.

-If you want to use this library in the browser or any version of Node.js before 0.11.x, you'll have to compile your code with [Regenerator](https://github.com/facebook/regenerator) and include its runtime.
-For example, if you want to run the search example, you use it like this:

-    regenerator examples/search.js > examples/build/search.js

-You also have to include the Regenerator runtime on the page somewhere.
-The runtime file is bundled with this repository as `regenerator.runtime.js` and `regenerator.runtime.min.js`.
-These are merely copies of the runtime files in the Regenerator repository.
-CSP.js has been tested with Regenerator version 0.2.10.
-In the end, your script tags look something like this:

-    <script src="regenerator.runtime.min.js"></script>
-    <script src="csp.min.js"></script>
-    <script src="examples/search.js"></script>

-Of course, if you're using this library in production, you'll want to concatenate all those into a single file.

-If you want to use this library in Node 0.11.x or above, you don't need any compilation or an extra runtime, but you do need to set a command-line option:

-    node --harmony-generators examples/search.js

 ## Example

 This example can be found in [examples/search.js](https://github.com/rads/csp.js/blob/master/examples/search.js).